dzooli/zenva_vue/README.md

 # zenva_vue

+## Description

 Vue application course from the Zenva Academy.
+You don't need a server to play with these pieces.

+## Content

+- vuetest.html: some experiments usign multiple view (Vue), test of 2-way binding and v-for
-__FinalProject__ contains a complete overview of Vue's component, templating and rendering approach.
+- __FinalProject__ A simple blog system starter.
+Contains a complete overview of Vue's component, templating and rendering approach.
 Pretty simple and understandable.